redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 ## Stained Wall: a Firefox extension powered by WASM

-As you most you know, I am Veenzuelan and access to the news is often blocked by websites or not reachable from my country.
-So since I fled, I normally screenshot news articles and then shared them with my people that are still there as a way they can stay informed.
+As you most likely know, I am Venezuelan and access to the news is often blocked by websites or not reachable from my country.
+Since I fled, I normally screenshot news articles and share them with my people who are still there so they can stay informed.

-So of the news outlet I follow have gone to a paid susbcription model, I can't access them from my country either.
-That's where Stained Wall comes in.
+So, some of the news outlets I follow have gone to a paid subscription model, and I can’t access them from my country either.
+That’s where Stained Wall comes in.

 ### The architecture